vrodrille/DSMRWeb/README.md

 * [Ruby-mqtt](https://github.com/njh/ruby-mqtt).
 This gem implements an MQTT client for Ruby, it was used to enable the communication between the server and the MQTT broker [Mosquitto](https://mosquitto.org/).
 * [Rubyzip](https://github.com/rubyzip/rubyzip).
 This gem was used to stream zip files for their download.

-As for React the only React library used in this project is [Wouter](https://github.com/molefrog/wouter), used for the routing between React components.
+As for React the only React library used in this project (aside Rect Leaflet) is [Wouter](https://github.com/molefrog/wouter), used for the routing between React components.

+As for the Python3 script **ExcelGenerator.py** the python libraries [pandas](https://pandas.pydata.org/) and [MatPlotlib](https://matplotlib.org/) were used.

 ## Implementation